arthurpaulino/miraiml/CONTRIBUTING.md

 directives: `major`, `minor`, `patch` or `update`.
 Feel free to call `$ make help` for more information.

-After opening a [pull request][pulls], insert the link to the issue on your pull request comment and then post the link to your pull request on the respective issue.
+After opening a [pull request][pulls], insert the link of the issue on your pull request comment and Github will automatically mention that reference on the issue.

 [issues]: https://github.com/arthurpaulino/miraiml/issues
 [semver]: https://semver.org/